Company size: 3,000 employees

 - Turn the physical tape archive into a file-based resource.

-- Reduction of physical volume requirements of the traditional archive space.
+- Reduce physical volume requirements of the traditional archive space.

-- Load reduction on existing archival requirement and ensuring that current standards become a sustainable platform for future use.
+- Load reduction on existing archival requirement, with current standards as a sustainable platform for future use.

 - For both program makers and viewers alike, easy access to content search and display becomes a routine expectation.